tower-rs/tower/guides/building-a-middleware-from-scratch.md

 }
 ```

-Note that we don't have to add any trait bounds on `S` even though we expect `S`
+Note that we omit bounds on S even though we expect it to implement Service, as
-to implement `Service`.
-In Rust is common practice to only add trait bounds
-where they're required and since `new` doesn't require anything from `S` we
-don't add any trait bounds.
+the [Rust API guidelines recommend][rust-guidelines].

 Now the interesting bit.
 How to implement `Service` for `Timeout<S>`?
 Lets start
 with an implementation that just forwards everything to the inner service: